-Dr. Thompson also served at the University of Alabama, prior to beginning at Indiana University, for nearly nine years in a number of roles in Enrollment Management, eventually becoming the Associate Vice President for Enrollment Management.
-In every year he was responsible for enrollment, the institution set records for total enrollment, entering freshmen class size, academic quality, and diversity, including African American enrollment growing by nearly 50%.
-Dr. Thompson was also recognized for his contribution to the university by receiving the Robert Vance Award, named in recognition of the leadership provided by federal Judge Vance, who was instrumental in enforcing desegregation in the South in the 1960s, and he was awarded lifetime membership to the University of Alabama national Alumni Association.
-Dr. Thompson also served in a number of capacities at the University of Southern California for nearly eight years, and prior to his tenure at USC, worked in student affairs at other institutions.
+Dr. Thompson also served at the University of Alabama, prior to beginning at IU, for nearly nine years in a number of roles in Enrollment Management, eventually becoming Chief Enrollment Management Officer as Associate Vice President for Enrollment Management.
+In every year he was responsible for enrollment, the institution set records for total enrollment, entering freshman class size, academic quality, and diversity, including a growth in African American enrollment of nearly 50 percent.
+Dr. Thompson was also recognized for his contribution to the university by receiving the Robert Vance Award, named in recognition of the leadership provided by federal Judge Vance who was instrumental in enforcing desegregation in the South in the 1960s.
+While in his position as a faculty member of the UA Graduate School, Dr. Thompson served on several doctoral dissertation committees in the higher education program.
+He was also awarded lifetime membership to the UA National Alumni Association.
+Dr. Thompson also served in a number of capacities at the University of Southern California for nearly eight years, and prior to his tenure at USC, worked in student affairs at several other institutions.

 A native Oregonian, Dr. Thompson earned a BA in Broadcasting from California State University, Long Beach; an MS from the University of Central Missouri; and a Doctorate in Higher Education Policy and Administration from the University of Southern California.